Slovenia

 Childlessness rate (TCR)

-Slovenia's lifetime childlessness rate reached 27.9% in 2023, marking an increase of 2.7 percentage points from 2022.
-The trend over the last five years shows a rising pattern, with the 2019–2023 average at 24.6%.
-Compared to the 1980s average of 18.6%, the current rate is approximately 9.3 percentage points higher.
-Among European countries, Slovenia holds the position with the lowest childlessness rate, ranked 31 out of 31, and similarly, it is ranked last globally at 38 out of 38.
+Slovenia's lifetime childlessness rate (TCR) reached 27.9% in 2023, showing an increase of 2.7 percentage points from 2022.
+The trend over the past five years points upward, with an average rate of 24.6% from 2019 to 2023.
+Compared to the 1980s average of 18.6%, the current figure is higher by roughly 9.3 percentage points.
+Among global comparisons, the country holds the lowest childlessness rate, ranking 38th out of 38.
+Similarly, within Europe, it ranks last at 31st out of 31 in terms of lifetime childlessness.

 | Year | TCR | Year | TCR |